 If you are using Reddit for the first time, I would recommend you to go through my detailed Reddit Marketing guide.

-Further, here are some expert tips to maximize your Reddit marketing success.
+Further, here are some expert tips to maximize your Reddit media marketing success.

-You need a nice looking Reddit profile before starting to post content.
+You need a nice looking Reddit profile before starting to post your effective content.
 Here are some things you can do to build a decent one.

 Before posting, have a look at the kind of content that has performed well in your target sub-reddits.

-Here are some content types that perform well as per Spencer Haws.
+Here are some effective content types that perform well as per Spencer Haws.

 John Smith advises you on not going after the bigger sub-reddits.
-Many marketers already target them.
+Many content marketers already target them.

 The titles for your reddit posts should be informative and long (300 characters is the maximum limit).
 Including numbers in the title will also help.